 - a.
 The decision to readmit any student rests with the faculty and the coordinator of the program.
-The student may submit a written appeal to the faculty and coordinator for reconsideration if decision was made to deny readmission. - b.
-Before any decision is made for readmission, the former student may be required to take the comprehensive Fundamentals exam relating to Level I instruction.
-A passing grade of 80% must be made in order for the student to reenter the program at Level II. - c.
-Students applying for re-admission will only be admitted into Level II after successfully passing the Fundamentals comprehensive exam. - d.
-A student who withdraws from the program and seeks re-admission must do so within one year from date of withdrawal.
-Beyond one year, the student will need to start with Level I. Only one readmission will be permitted. - e.
+If the decision was made to deny readmission, the student may submit a written appeal to the faculty and coordinator for reconsideration. - b.
+Before a decision is made regarding readmission, the former student may be required to take comprehensive exams relevant to the levels prior to the one they are seeking admission to.
+A passing grade of 80% must be made in order for the student to reenter the program. - c.
+A student who withdraws from the program and seeks re-admission must do so within two years from date of withdrawal.
+Beyond two years, the student will need to start with Level I. - d.
 Students dismissed for failure to meet clinical objectives will not be re-admitted to the program.